scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 * Neither MariaDB nor PerconaDB are supported [^ATL_maria_null] [^ATL_maria_null_2],
 * Atlassian JIRA Commit Acceptance Plugin is only support for JIRA Server 5.0 - 6.4.13,
-* For JIRA Server 6.1 - 7.1.4, we can use Midori Commit Policy Plugin for JIRA [^CAP02] with a paid license
+* For JIRA Server 6.1 - 7.1.4, we can use Midori Commit Policy Plugin for JIRA [^CAP02] with a paid license.

 I provide a installation `sh` file for quick installation and configuration of MySQL, see appendix below.